mrvautin/githubdocs/docs/How it works.md

 ##### Using local Markdown files

-`Githubdocs` builds static files using the files supplied in the configuration file.
-Each file is then used to build the Single page application.
-When changes are made you can simple restart the website and it will be automatically updated.
+`Githubdocs` builds using files supplied `/docs` folder.
+Each file is then indexed to build the Single page application.
+When changes are made you can simple restart the website and it will be automatically updated or use the scheduler.

 ---

 ##### Search

 Search is built using [js-search](https://github.com/bvaughn/js-search).
 The index is built and stored in memory on startup.
 When searched from the client the API is called returning any matching docs.
-The menu will then display the matched docs.
+The menu will then display the matching docs.
 When the search term is removed, the full list of docs is returned.